 Tip #4: Doggy Daycare and Family

 If your dog already attends a doggy daycare or you have a trusted boarding facility, I’d highly recommend this route.
-Or even better, if you have a family member or friend that watches your dog when you are out of town or something, moving day would be a great time for your dog to take a little vacation.
+Or even better, if you have a family member or friend who watches your dog when you are out of town, moving day would be a great time for your dog to take a little vacation.

-The second time we had hired movers, I sent our dog JJ to doggy daycare.
-Even though doggy daycare in itself was stressful for him, I think it was less stress than watching the movers take our house apart.
+The second time we hired movers, I sent our dog, JJ, to doggy daycare.
+Even though doggy daycare in itself was stressful for him, I think it was less stressful than watching the movers take our house apart.
 I was able to drop him off early on moving day and pick him up at the end of the day when we had all our stuff into the new home.

 Tip #5: Moving with Pets Checklist